sintefneodroid/neo/README.md

 ## An Example Implementation Of Using The Interface
 In this repository an example application is included.
-The application diplays data received from the example application of the [Droid](https://github.com/sintefneodroid/droid) project repository.
+The application displays data received from the example application of the [Droid](https://github.com/sintefneodroid/droid) project repository.

-### Screenshot
+### Screenshots
 ![neo](images/neo.png)

 # To Do's